bodleian/buildout.loris/README.md

 If any of the 21 IIIF validation tests fail, Docker will exit with a non-zero result.
 This means the Docker build will fail and read "Error".

+More about IIIF validation can be found here: http://iiif-test.stanford.edu/

 Functional and Unit Testing
 ---------------------------